purplesusan/cadence-client/docs/workflows.md

 When writing workflow logic, the replay is not visible, so the code should be written as it executes only once.
 This design puts the following constraints on the workflow implementation:
 - Do not use any mutable global variables because multiple instances of workflows are executed in parallel.
-- Do not call any non deterministic functions like non seeded random or UUID.randomUUID() directly form the workflow code.
+- Do not call any non-deterministic functions like non-seeded random or UUID.randomUUID() directly from the workflow code.
 Always do this in activities.
-- Don’t perform any IO or service calls as they are not usually deterministic.
+- Don’t perform any IO or service calls because they are not usually deterministic.
 Use activities for this.
 - Only use `Workflow.currentTimeMillis()` to get the current time inside a workflow.
 - Do not use native Java `Thread` or any other multi-threaded classes like `ThreadPoolExecutor`.
 Use `Async.invoke` to execute code asynchronously.
-- Don't use any synchronization, locks, and other standard Java blocking concurrency-related classes besides those provided by the Workflow class.
+- Don't use any synchronization, locks, or other standard Java blocking concurrency-related classes besides those provided by the Workflow class.
 There is no need in explicit synchronization because multi-threaded code inside a workflow is executed one thread at a time and under a global lock.
   - Call `WorkflowThread.sleep` instead of `Thread.sleep`.